pommes-public/pommesdispatch/docs/model/background.rst

 with the underlying mathematical constraints and objective function terms implemented in `pyomo <https://pyomo.readthedocs.io/en/stable/>`_.
-Some of the required oemof.solph features - such as demand response modeling - have been provided by the *POMMES* core developers which are also active in the oemof community.
+Some of the required oemof.solph features - such as demand response modeling - have been provided by the *POMMES* main developers which are also active in the oemof community.
 Users not familiar with oemof.solph may find further information in the `oemof.solph documentation <https://oemof-solph.readthedocs.io/en/latest/readme.html>`_.